Jo-Wilfried Tsonga: 2009: First ATP Masters 1000 doubles title

 Tsonga started his 2009 season in Australia at the Brisbane International tournament.
-He defeated Agustín Calleri, Jarkko Nieminen, but lost to Richard Gasquet in the quarterfinals in three sets.
+He defeated Agustín Calleri and Jarkko Nieminen, but lost to Richard Gasquet in the quarterfinals in three sets.
 Tsonga teamed up with fellow Frenchman Marc Gicquel to win the doubles title by defeating Fernando Verdasco and Mischa Zverev in the final.
-The duo had beaten Travis Parrott and Filip Polasek, Simon Aspelin and Pavel Vizner, and Mario Ancic and Paul-Henri Mathieu en route to the finals.
+The duo had beaten Travis Parrott and Filip Polášek, Simon Aspelin and Pavel Vízner, and Mario Ančić and Paul-Henri Mathieu en route to the finals.

 At the Medibank International, Tsonga was forced to retire with a back injury before his quarterfinal match against Jarkko Nieminen.
-He had received a bye in the first round, and had defeated Italy's Simone Bolelli in straight sets to advance to set up the clash with Nieminen.
+He had defeated Italy's Simone Bolelli in straight sets to set up the clash with Nieminen.

-The Australian Open found Tsonga making it to the quarterfinals, before losing to Spaniard Fernando Verdasco in four sets.
+At Australian Open Tsonga lost in the quarterfinals to Fernando Verdasco in four sets.
 His rank went down to No. 14.
-He next entered the South African Tennis Open in Johannesburg, where he won his first title of the year, and third overall, by defeating Jérémy Chardy in the finals.
+He next entered the South African Tennis Open in Johannesburg, where he won his first title of the year, and third overall, by defeating Jérémy Chardy in the final.
 After his triumph in South Africa, Tsonga entered the ABN AMRO World Tennis Tournament in Rotterdam, where he lost to No. 1 Rafael Nadal in the quarterfinals in three sets.

 Tsonga then entered the Open 13 in Marseille.
 He defeated Andrey Golubev, Simone Bolelli, and Feliciano López, before notching his fourth straight win over Novak Djokovic in the semifinals.
 In his second all-French final of the month, he defeated Michaël Llodra to win his second tournament in three weeks.

 Tsonga was then called up to play the singles matches for France against the Czech Republic in their Davis Cup first-round clash.
 Tsonga defeated Radek Štěpánek, but the Czech Republic had an insurmountable 3–1 lead.
 Tsonga gave France a consolation point by beating Jan Hernych.

 At the BNP Paribas Open in Indian Wells, California, Tsonga made an early exit from the tournament, as he was defeated by the Russian Igor Andreev in the third round.
-Next up for Tsonga was the Sony Ericsson Open in Miami.
-He defeated Agustín Calleri, Robert Kendrick, and Gilles Simon, only to lose to Novak Djokovic in the quarterfinals.
+At Sony Ericsson Open in Miami, he defeated Agustín Calleri, Robert Kendrick, and Gilles Simon, only to lose to Novak Djokovic in the quarterfinals.
 After skipping two tournaments, Tsonga made his return at the Internazionali BNL d'Italia in Rome, but he lost his first singles match in the clay-court season at the hands of Richard Gasquet.
 In doubles, he and partner Julien Benneteau lost to the Polish pair of Mariusz Fyrstenberg and Marcin Matkowski in the second round.

 Tsonga then entered the Madrid Masters, but lost in round two.
 Afterwards, he received the 2008 ATP Most Improved Player of the Year award.